purescript-python/purescript-python/README.md

 This is the successor to my works of Idris-Python.

-Idris didn't provide me metadata such as source code positions hence debugging(especially FFI) is horrible.
+Idris didn't provide me metadata such as source code positions hence debugging(especially FFI) is horrible, but PureScript's IR output is pretty nice.

-Besides, Idris FFI, though designed smart, but to be honest not that "industrially" practical.
+Besides, Idris FFI, though designed smart, but to be honest not that "industrially" practical, while PureScript's Haskell-like `foreign import` mechanism is extremely straightforward and flexible.

 Then I found PureScript, and now I think I love it.